sw4d/RF-Beacon-Framework/README.md

-This is my attempt to bypass the issue i'm having with directories
+Beacon Project

+This is a demo I created for SXSW while working for Razorfish to illustrate the capabilities of micro location services.